 The qualification provides a specialist work-related programme of study that provides breadth and depth of knowledge and understanding, along with practical skills required in the business sector.
-It also allows specialist development through the optional units.

 The qualification provides a generic core of mandatory units that apply to all business contexts; and allows learners to select specialisms in the optional units.